danielkucera/esp-arduino-ebus/README.md

 ## Quickstart
 - connect adapter to ebus
 - you should see at least one LED on the adapter shining (HW v3.0+) - if not, switch eBus wires
 - LED D1 blinking indicates activity on the bus.
-The adapter comes pre-adjusted (if purchased via lectronz) but if D1 is still on or off, you need to re-adjust it using trimer RV1:
+The adapter comes pre-adjusted but if D1 is still on or off, you need to re-adjust it:
+  - by a configuration in web interface for v6.0 and newer:
+    - open http://esp-ebus.local/param to adjust PWM value
+    - the default value is 130, max is 255, min is 1
+    - when D1 is still on, you need to lower the value
+    - when D1 is still off, you need to raise the value
+  - using trimer RV1 for v5.x and older:
     - Note: the following directions are reversed (clockwise/counterclockwise) for adapters purchased via elecrow)
     - turn the trimmer counterclockwise until you find the position between D1 blinking and still on
     - turn the trimmer clockwise until you find the position between D1 blinking and still off
     - count the turns between these positions and set the trimmer in the middle position with D1 blinking
     - if you have adjusted the trimmer, disconnect and connect the adapter to bus again
 - search for WiFi networks, you should see network with name "esp-eBus"
 - connect to the network - a configuration page should open automatically
 - configure your WiFi network settings (SSID, password)